 I looked for a waffle iron for quite some time.
 I didn’t want one that was coated in non-stick coating.
-Instead I found one with ceramic plates!
-I love this waffle iron (affiliate).
+Instead, I found a waffle maker with ceramic plates!
+I love this waffle iron.
 It heats up quickly and is easy to clean!

 - Protein pancakes